jteitel10/booksDB/README.md

 # booksDB

-Created an application allows users to interact with a book shops database through the use of a graphical user interface.
+Created an application that allows users to interact with a book shops database through the use of a graphical user interface.

+Users will be able to:
+* Search / View / Update / Delete Book Information from the database
+*